Hey fellas! In this #IOTW session, I’m going to share ten idioms that involve roads and paths. So, without further ado, let me present them to you…

 Lead someone down the garden path: to deceive someone, e.g., When traveling alone, always be careful in order to not let a stranger take advantage of you and lead you down the garden path.

 Go down that road: to decide to take a particular action that you can not easily undo, e.g., Well, you can lie your way into dating her, but you know the consequences.
 Are you sure you want to go down that road?

 Hot on the trail: very close to finding something or catch up with someone, e.g., Can you call me again later?
 I’m hot on the trail of my lost cat right now.

-On the right track: in progress toward a desired result, e.g., Fred starts to feel that his team is finally on the right track to find the culprit.
+On the right track: in progress toward the desired result, e.g., Fred starts to feel that his team is finally on the right track to finding the culprit.

 Where the rubber meets the road: at the point in a process where there are challenges, issues, or problems, e.g., Writing down every sentence that comes to your mind is the easy part.
 Rearranging them to make a good essay is where the rubber meets the road.